realyashnag/soft-skill-assessment/README.md

 1. **Enable Classroom API** from [here](https://developers.google.com/classroom/quickstart/python).
 2. Download _credentials.json_ file from the above link and save it.
 3. Install dependencies `pip install -r requirements.txt`.
-4. Replace **COURSE_ID** in the script to target course's id.
 5. Run the script from the same folder as the downloaded file.
+6. Choose the _course_ you'd like to download the assignments from.

+Downloads will be in the ___DATA_FOLDER___ of in the root directory.

 Note:
-1. Course ID is hardcorded in the script.
-2. AWS CLI must be configured to upload files to S3 Bucket.
+1. AWS CLI must be configured to upload files to S3 Bucket.